Applying for counseling scholarships is the best way to afford the costly advanced mental health training required for professional licensure.

 7. Clinton E. Phillips Scholarship

 Offering up to $4,000, the Clinton E. Phillips Scholarship is granted by the California Association of Marriage and Family Therapists (CAMFT) to honor the California Family Study Center’s co-founder.
 Financial assistance is provided for earning an accredited master’s or doctoral degree in counseling, marriage and family therapy, or closely related mental health disciplines.
 Judges look for high academic achievement, active participation in community service, CAMFT membership, and potential for the LMFT profession.

 San Diego, CA 92111

 Deadline: May 23rd

 Given to the Graduate Student of the Year, the $500 Donald Mattson Graduate Scholarship recognizes the extraordinary accomplishments of American Mental Health Counselors Association (AMHCA) members.
-Eligible nominees must be pursuing an accredited master’s program in clinical mental health counseling, attend a U.S. institution, carry a minimum cumulative GPA of 3.0, and show significant contributions to the counseling field.
+Eligible nominees for this counselor scholarship must be pursuing an accredited master’s program in clinical mental health counseling, attend a U.S. institution, carry a minimum cumulative GPA of 3.0, and show significant contributions to the counseling field.
 Nomination packets must be sent with two recommendations to the state’s AMHCA chapter.

 Donald Mattson Graduate Scholarship

 Deadline: April 29th